Know your education benefit eligibility.

-If you have never used your education benefit and/or are not sure if you are eligible, please check with the Department of Veteran Affairs (VA) by phone: (888) 442-4551.
+If you have never used your education benefit and/or are not sure if you are eligible, please check with the Department of Veteran Affairs (VA).
+There are three ways you can do this: Using your VA eBenefits account, via Ask A Question on the GI Bill® Help Portal at https://gibill.custhelp.va.gov, or by phone: (888) 442-4551.

 It is important for all students to apply for federal student aid via FASFA online to determine eligibility for financial aid or student friendly loans.
-You are able to decline loans you are deemed eligibile for, but all financial aid (including Covid 19 the student stimulus fund) is awarded/distributed to those who complete the application for FASFA.
+You are able to decline loans you are deemed eligible for, but all financial aid (including Covid 19 student stimulus funds) is awarded/distributed to those who complete the free application for FASFA.
 School code is 001216.
-Link: https://studentaid.ed.gov/sa/fafsa

 Transcripts must be submitted online as quickly as possible.
 ULV school code: 001216.
-For undergraduate degrees only, submit your JST (Joint Services Transcript) online via the ACE (American Council on Education) link: ACE Military and Veteran Students.
+The university follows ACE guidelines/recommendation for military credit.
+For undergraduate degrees only, submit your Joint Services Transcript (JST) to ULV online via the American Council on Education.
+Air Force submit Air Force College transcripts online to ULV.

 Education plans/Costs Analysis

-All required transcripts must be received to create an official Ed Plan and once created, a cost analysis.
-In some cases, if you have unofficial transcripts you can request a meeting with an academic advisor, but it will be an unofficial Ed Plan.
-A cost analysis cannot be created until the Ed Plan is complete.
-If you need assistance please call ACVSS.
+All required transcripts must be received to create an official Ed Plan.
+In some cases, if you have unofficial transcripts you can request a meeting early with an academic advisor, but it will be an unofficial Ed Plan.
+A cost sheet cannot be created until the Ed Plan is complete, and if applicable, FASFA information received.
+If you need assistance please email ACVSS at VetStudentSuccess@laverne.edu.

 I just registered for classes!
 All students using VA education benefits should, on registering for or adding/dropping classes, submit the ULV online Request for V.A.
 Benefits Certification Form.
 The University Certifying Official will not certify your classes with the VA without receiving the form.
 Late submission may delay your tuition/housing payments.
 All forms are located on the ACVSS webpage.

-How long can it take to receive VA benefits?
-BHA Info
+- Question How long can it take to receive VA benefits?

 First-time recipients should receive their benefits in approximately six to eight weeks.
 Continuing students should receive their benefits in approximately three to four weeks.
 If your program qualifies, BHA should start at the end of the first month of attending certified classes (prorated for dates attended) and the book/supply stipend ($1000/year) should arrive prorated with each semester/term, often with first BHA of the same semester/term.
 BHA rate tables (link) are updated on August 1 of each year.
 The housing allowance is paid at a percentage based on your training time.
 Attending classes at ½ time or less does not qualify for housing.
 For more info on training percentages access this link: Rate of pursuit and BHA.